Register Login

 In the case of "log file switch (private strand flush incomplete)", refer to Note 793113 and optimize the DBWR performance.

 In the case of "log file switch completion", you have to wait for a log switch to end.
 Provide a sufficient redo log size to ensure that there are not too many log switches (more than one per minute) for optimizing this wait event.
 Note also the optimization possibilities in the "log file sync" section because during a log switch, the system also flushes the redo buffer.
 Increased "log file switch completion"-times may also be a consequence of "checkpoint not complete" problems.
-Therefore, check if "log file switch (checkpoint incomplete)"-waits occur, and if so, proceed as described in Note 79341.
+Therefore, check if "log file switch (checkpoint incomplete)"-waits occur, and if so, proceed as described in SAP Document 79341.

 log file parallel write